-Learners may, however, use mechanical, electronic and other aids in order to demonstrate competence.
-The aids must either be generally commercially available, or available from specialist suppliers, and can feasibly be used in the centre or on the employers' premises.
+Learners may, however, use mechanical, electronic and other aids to demonstrate competence.
+The aids must either be generally commercially available, or available from specialist suppliers, and be feasible to use in the centre or on the employers' premises.

 The following adaptations are examples of what may be considered as facilitating access if they do not impact on any competence standards being tested: